 2. Launch the app and tap Search for lost videos to search for the lost videos.

-3. When prompted, give the application persimmon to access your device’s storage.
+3. When prompted, allow the app to access your device’s storage.

 4. Look through the found photos and videos and select the ones that you wish to recover.